×

 We asked expat moms who gave birth in Sri Lanka about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Sri Lanka before having a baby there.
 Make sure to find a reliable and experienced doctor or midwife who can provide quality care during the pregnancy and delivery.
 It is also important to be aware of the cultural norms and expectations surrounding childbirth in Sri Lanka.
 Additionally, it is important to be aware of the laws and regulations regarding birth registration and citizenship.
-Finally, it is important to be prepared for the cost of having a baby in Sri Lanka, as it can be expensive," said one person in Sri Lanka.
+Finally, it is important to be prepared for the cost of having a baby in Sri Lanka, as it can be expensive," remarked one in Sri Lanka.

 Are healthcare services good in Sri Lanka?